Whoever said "The world is a hard place for wee things" knew what she was talking about.

 I went back around the fence line, then back to the azaleas again.
 I climbed the fence and fought my way through ridiculously thick brush, calling his name.
 Darkness fell, literally and figuratively.

-What the hell was his hurry to leave us after all we’d done for him?
+Why was he in such a hurry to leave us after all we’d done for him?

 I wanted to watch this fevered, shivering, wobbly little wretch grow up and live a long, long time, well into his happy retirement where he would just lie around on his fat ass every day on the warm carpet beneath the skylight, half-listening to a DVR'd basketball game as he nodded in and out of sleep.